vackosar/vackosar.github.io/_posts/2023-12-17-If-I-Brainstorm-Am-I.md

 ## Prayer from a Secular Perspective
-Prayer may also be a problem-solving method by working backward from the end goal (e.g., Amazon) or inversion of Charlie Munger.
+Prayer may also be a problem-solving method by working backward from the end goal (e.g., Amazon), inversion of Charlie Munger, or Polya.
+We can interpret it as regarding the end goal first, which helps to create the plan:

+> Commit your work to the Lord, and your plans will be established.

-Sometimes, it is a method of [practicing gratitude, which has positive psychological effects](https://en.wikipedia.org/wiki/Gratitude#Association_with_well-being).
+Prayer can also be considered as [practicing gratitude, which has positive psychological effects](https://en.wikipedia.org/wiki/Gratitude#Association_with_well-being).

-From another point of view, prayer can be akin to meditation, which also seems to have positive psychological effects.
+A prayer can also be akin to meditation, which also seems to have positive psychological effects.

 ## Criticism of Mystical Pop Cultures